 An historic, artistic, shopper’s paradise surrounded by outdoor adventure; Mogo still has gold in spades.

-Mogo (Eurobodalla) is an Urban Location area within the local government area of Eurobodalla in New South Wales, it is located approximately 234kms from the capital Sydney and extends over an area of 106.136 square kilometers.
+Mogo (Eurobodalla) is an Urban Location area within the local government area of Eurobodalla in New South Wales, it is located approximately 234kms from the capital Sydney and extends over an area of 106.136 square kilometres.
 Mogo (Eurobodalla) has a recorded population of 322 residents and is within the Australian Eastern Daylight Time zone Australia/Sydney.

 If you are planning a visit to Mogo (Eurobodalla) we’ve put together some of the things you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Mogo (Eurobodalla) and think we’ve missed something, let us know and we’ll share it here.